Gear up for your winter adventure with Blizzard! Here’s how:

 Why should I tune my skis or snowboard?

 Like your car, preventive maintenance helps keeps it running smoothly and safely.
 Same with your skis or snowboard.
 Edge sharpening helps you carve better turns with more accuracy and control and helps cut through the hard Minnesota snow and ice.
 Grinding the base puts a texture on the bottom of your equipment and keeps the snow from sticking, giving you a better glide across the snow surface.
 Waxing is the finishing touch that helps you slide better with a smooth on-hill experience.

 We recommend tuning your equipment at least once pre-season, before your first trip, and at the end of the season, to clean it up to prepare it for summer storage.
 A mid-season tune can be helpful for intermediate to expert skiers/snowboarders.

 Don’t know what gear you need for Blizzard?
 Looking for a handy checklist to pack up each week?
-Print our Gear Checklist and use it each time you pack for Blizzard!
+Print our Gear & Apparel Guide and use it each time you pack for Blizzard!